bergercookie/syncall/README.md

 - Comfortable addition/modification of events using voice commands
 - Actual reminding of events with a variety of mechanisms

-## Mechanics

-To achieve synchronization across the two services, we use a push-pull mechanism which is far easier and less troublesome than an automatic synchronization solution.
-In case the latter behavior is desired, users may just run the script periodically e.g., using a `cron`.

 ## Installation instructions

 Requirements: